Sextortion - What to Do (and What Not to Do)

 In 100% of all cases I've worked on where the victim pays money, the scammers ALWAYS turn around and ask for more once payment is received.
 Unfortunately, most people that contact me say they've already paid.

-From the scammer's perspective: there is no reason for them to stop extorting you for money because they own your pictures and videos and will keep using it to blackmail you no matter what they say.
+From the scammer's perspective: there is no reason for them to stop extorting you for money because they own your pictures and videos and will keep using it to blackmail you, no matter what promises they make.

 Think about this: you got caught up in this scam because you were lied from the get-go.
 There's no reason to believe anything the scammers tell you will be the truth moving forward.
 This is blackmail after all!

-2. Pay the scammers and "buy yourself some time" (may or may not work).
+2. Pay the scammers and "buy yourself some time" (not recommended)

 Most victims I talk to say that they paid "a little bit" to make the scammers go away in order to "buy some time".
 In rare cases, this works - but not for long.

 Here's why: the scammers work in groups and pass your information to other scammers within the group.
-Either your name sits in a pool with other victims and scammers grab at your name at random.
-Whatever arrangement you have with the current scammer won't matter with whoever picks up your name tomorrow.
+Sometimes your name sits in a pool with other victims and you're talking to 2-3 scammers at the same time.
+Ask me how I know!

-So, if you paid the scammers $300 today and they promise to leave you alone for a week - THINK AGAIN - because you'll be talking to someone new tomorrow and they'll demand you pay them immediately regardless of what agreement you had yesterday.
-This is how it goes 100% of the time.
-You've been warned!
+If you paid the scammers money today and they promise to leave you alone for a week - THINK AGAIN - because you'll most likely be talking to someone new tomorrow.
+That's when they will start demanding more money regardless of what agreement you had yesterday.

 Don't want to pay anything to the scammers?
-I've got excuses you can give them in my plan.
-Contact me here and this nightmare will end in as little as 3 days.
-Look to the skies and I will bless thee!
+I have ways to fake payments with proof to help get them off your back.
+Contact me here.

 3. Hire a dark web hacker to "delete" your pictures or videos (won't work - scam)